reinert/requestor/README.md

 Requestor is developed on top of three main pillars: (1) **Interoperability**, (2) **Simplicity**, and (3) **Extensibility**.
 In that fashion, **requestor-core** is developed in vanilla Java 5 syntax what makes it compatible with any Java based platform.
 To provide a fully working implementation, Requestor impls are required to implement only the dispatching mechanism through the wire (two functions basically).
-Currently, there is one requestor impl available for **GWT2**: **requestor-gwt**.
-For Requestor v2, there are two implementations under development: one for JVM/Android and another for J2CL.
+Currently, there are two requestor impls available:
+**requestor-javanet** for JVM/Android and **requestor-gwt** for GWT2.

 ## Preview